Joecstarr/thesis/sections/tabulation/initial_dataset/rational.md

 We start, with an intuitive description of the construction.
 Imagine a zero tangle (@prelim-fig-basic_0), now attach to that tangle a crank on the right (east) side (@fig-rat_tang-crank).
 We allow, for a moment, the fixed points of the tangle to move.
-If we crank a half turn, we introduce a twist, if we turn the crank $n$ half turns we make an integral $n$ tangle (@subsec-integral_tangle).
+If we crank a half turn clockwise or anti-clockwise, we introduce a twist, if we turn the crank $n$ half turns we make an integral
+$n$ tangle(@subsec-integral_tangle).

 ```{figure} ../../media/fig-rat_tang-crank.svg
 :label: fig-rat_tang-crank